gatsbyjs/gatsby/docs/docs/recipes/working-with-plugins.md

 └── package.json
 ```

-2. Add the plugin to your site's `gatsby-config.js`, linking it your local plugin's root folder with `require.resolve`:
+2. Add the plugin to your site's `gatsby-config.js`, linking it to your local plugin's root folder with `require.resolve`.
+The path (or name of the plugin) should be to the directory name you used when generating the plugin:

 ```javascript:title=gatsby-site/gatsby-config.js
 module.exports = {